SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: Implementation Details

 \textbf{RL Data Curation.} We construct a diverse dataset for the RL stage, balanced between specialized STEM problems and general-purpose QA.
 The STEM domain is curated from a wide array of public benchmarks in fields like Math~\citep{sun2024mm, meng2025mm}, Puzzles~\citep{chia2024puzzlevqa}, Science~\citep{wang2025vl,lu2022learn}, OCR~\citep{chen2025learning}, and Counting~\citep{johnson2017clevr}.
 This data undergoes a rigorous two-stage filtering pipeline to optimize for training stability.
 The first stage mitigates reward hacking by reformatting multiple-choice questions into an open-ended, free-response format.
 The second stage implements a difficulty-based curriculum filtering, using our SFT model's \texttt{pass@4} score to retain only problems within an optimal difficulty range by removing the easiest (\texttt{pass@4}=1) and hardest (\texttt{pass@4}=0) instances.
-To ensure broad capabilities, we incorporate with 50K General QA samples from LLaVA-OneVison~\citep{llava_onevision}.
+To ensure broad capabilities, we incorporate with 20K General QA samples from LLaVA-OneVison~\citep{llava_onevision}.
 This subset is filtered primarily for quality and diversity, preserving a wide range of conversational and factual questions.
-The RL dataset comprises 100K samples, evenly split between 50K challenging STEM problems and 50K General QA instances, creating a comprehensive training environment for both specialized reasoning and general interaction.